Gilles Binchois

-Life and career
+Life

 Early life

 The composer's full name is Gilles de Bins dit Binchois, consisting of the byname 'Gilles de Binche' (also spelled 'Gilles de Bins') and the dit name Binchois (also spelled 'Binchoys').
 Obituary records from St Vincent, Soignies name his parents as Johannes and Johanna de Binche, usually identified with Jean de Binch (?) and his wife Jeanne, née Paulouche (?).
 His parents were of the upper class in Mons and probably from the town of Binche; his father was a councillor to Duke William IV of Hainault and later Jacqueline, Countess of Hainaut.
 The elder Binchois was also a councillor for the Ste Waudru church of Mons, and built a chapel for the St Germain church.
-Their son Gilles Binchois was probably born in Mons, the same city in which the composer Orlande de Lassus would be born a century later.
+Their son Gilles Binchois was probably born in Mons, then in the County of Hainaut, the same city in which the composer Orlande de Lassus would be born a century later.
+There is no documentary evidence that Binchois was born in the town of Binche, a few miles from Mons, as is sometimes assumed.

 Nothing for certain is known about Binchois until 8 December 1419, when he is known to have been the organist at Ste Waudru in Mons.
 It is possible that Gilles Binchois received an early musical education near the court of Mons, and like other composers of his time, he probably trained as a chorister in his youth, perhaps at St Germain.
 An account from Jules Houdoy (1880) which refers to the chorister Jean de Binche at Cambrai Cathedral has often been misinterpreted as referring to Binchois.
 There is no evidence that Binchois was a chorister at Cambrai in his youth.
+As is known, he never received an academic degree of any kind.

 Records from 28 July 1423 indicates that he soon moved to Lille.
-Around this time he may have been a soldier, as indicated by a line in the funeral motet Deploration for Binchois, composed in his memory by Johannes Ockeghem.
-Binchois might have served under the Englishman William de la Pole, 1st Duke of Suffolk, who was in France for the Hundred Years' War.
+Around this time he may have been a soldier, as indicated by a line in the funeral motet Deploration for Binchois, composed in his memory by the composer Johannes Ockeghem.
+Binchois might have served under the Englishman William de la Pole, 1st Duke of Suffolk, who was in France for the Hundred Years' War; Binchois is assumed to have been in Paris, alongside the composer Estienne Grossin.
 This association is evidenced by a 1426 document which records that the Duke of Suffolk commissioned the otherwise unknown rondel Ainsi que a la foiz m’y souvient from a 'Binchoiz'.
+At some point Binchois went with William to Hainaut.